 An historical and sociological analysis of the major concepts of law, crime, order, and justice, the relationship of these concepts to the larger social structures and processes of a society, and the reasons for the existence of a criminal justice system.
-Prerequisite: CRJS 231 Criminology and Deviance or consent.
+Prerequisite: CRJS 232 Introduction to Criminology or consent.
 Offered occasionally.